 To understand whether the former Lagoon contains free liquids, the extents of the CCR must first be delineated.
 The CSM will include information about the spatial position, elevation, and general shape of the CCR within the former Lagoon.
-This information will again be obtained through drilling borings in strategic locations throughout the potential legacy CCR impoundment and beyond the boundaries of the potential unit as discussed above.
+This information will be obtained through drilling borings in strategic locations throughout the potential legacy CCR impoundment and beyond the boundaries of the potential unit as discussed above.
 Borings will be advanced until the native geologic materials beneath the CCR are encountered to establish the bottom elevation of CCR within the potential unit for comparison with groundwater elevations.

 Visual inspection of the material obtained from each boring will be used to classify CCR and determine its lowermost and uppermost depths.
 Inspection of the material will provide information about whether or what type of cap material was placed on the potential legacy CCR surface impoundment after closure.
-Information gained from visual inspection of the borings will be used to create cross sections of the potential legacy CCR surface impoundment to refine and update the CSM as needed.
+If necessary, polarized light microscopy (PLM) analysis may be used during Phase 2 investigation activities to assist with material characterization.
+Information gained from visual inspection of the borings during both phases will be used to create cross sections of the potential legacy CCR surface impoundment to refine and update the CSM as needed.
 From these cross sections, high-points and low areas of CCR can be identified (if any) and the geologic features surrounding the CCR can be characterized.

 Samples of material obtained throughout the drilling process can be classified as explained in Section 2.1 above.
-Classification of each type of material within and surrounding the potential legacy CCR surface impoundment will provide insight about the nature and physical and hydraulic characteristics of both the ash and the surrounding geologic materials.
+Classification of each type of material within and surrounding the potential legacy CCR surface impoundment will provide insight about the nature and physical and hydraulic characteristics of both the CCR and the surrounding geologic materials.